opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ![Nextcloud_host](3_2_01 -NC_Step_1.png)

-Click on the **Save** button and open your OpenProject instance in a new tab.
+Click on the **Save** button and open your OpenProject instance in a new browser tab.

 **2. Introduce the basic information of your integration** - in OpenProject